-6. ROLES & RESPONSIBILITIES
+7. ROLES & RESPONSIBILITIES

-Position / Title Area of Responsibility School Board MUST Be fully conversant with the School's Student Protection policy and procedures. • Ensure that the school has in place relevant written processes as required in s.10 (Health, safety and conduct of staff and students) of the Education (Accreditation of Non-State Schools) Regulation 2017.
+.
+ROLES & RESPONSIBILITIES Position / Title Area of Responsibility School Board MUST Be fully conversant with the School's Student Protection policy and procedures.
+Ensure that the school has in place relevant written processes as required in s.15 and 16 (Health, safety and conduct of staff and students) of the Education (Accreditation of Non-State Schools) Regulation 2017.
 Ensure that staff, students and parents are made aware of the schools related processes.
 Ensure that staff are trained in implementing the processes and that the school is implementing the processes.
 Ensure that the processes are readily accessible by staff, students and parents.
 Ensure that the school has a written complaints procedure to address allegations of non-compliance of related written processes.
-Be fully conversant with and adhere to all applicable child/student protection related legislative provisions, including Working with Children provisions.
-Ensure that the school has developed a Child and Youth Risk Management Strategy as required by legislation - ss 171 - 172 Working with Children (Risk Management and Screening) Act 2000 and s.3 Working with Children (Risk Management and Screening) Regulation 2011. • Ensure that the school's Child and Youth Risk Management Strategy is reviewed annually.
-Provide all necessary assistance to the relevant State authority as requested.
-Maintain strict confidentiality of all allegations of harm or inappropriate behaviour in accordance with relevant legislation.
-MAY Consider the delegation of the responsible function [s.366B Education (General Provisions) Act 2006] to an appropriately qualified person as defined.